eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

 We hope to develop the ethode guide so it can serve a pedagogical role.
-For now we have assumed some basic familiarity with nonlinear dynamics, asymptotic methods, etc. at the level of the first few of Prof. S. Strogatz youtube lectures.
+For now we have assumed some basic familiarity with nonlinear dynamics, asymptotic methods, etc. at the level of the first few of Prof. Steven Strogatz youtube lectures.

 - [Nonlinear Dynamics](https://youtube.com/playlist?list=PLbN57C5Zdl6j_qJA-pARJnKsmROzPnO9V&si=iN5YCipB_CeIfrbB)